opensafely/documentation/docs/ehrql-new-tutorial-1a.md

 Here, we import two components of Data Builder:

 * `Dataset` as provided by the query language, to create a dataset
-* the `patients` table, which is one of several data tables that ehrQL gives access to
+* the `patient_demographics` table, which is one of several data tables that ehrQL gives access to

 !!! todo